AndroidStuff/Capstone-Project/README.md

 LaBuena will have an application to access the external stock, and pending orders to manufacture the required demand.

-### Generate APK
+## Generate APK
-To compile the project add in the gradle.properties file the values for the properties KEYSTORE_PASSWORD, KEY_PASSWORD
+To compile the project add the values for KEYSTORE_PASSWORD and KEY_PASSWORD in gradle.properties file

+### QuieroTortillas
+Add in string resources the web_client_id (Web client id created by Google Service) stored in the Google cloud project Add the google-services.json file with the configuration details such as keys and identifiers, for the services Add the value for the String resource facebook_app_id with the Facebook App ID

+### BikeDriver
-Add in string resources the web_client_id (Web client id created by Google Service) stored in the Google cloud project
+Add in string resources the web_client_id (Web client id created by Google Service) stored in the Google cloud project Add the google-services.json file with the configuration details such as keys and identifiers, for the services